sueddeutsche/editron/README.md

 ## Working With Editron

+For a general understanding of a json-schema and editron editors refer to the introduction [JSON-Schema And Editron Editors](docs/doc-schema-and-editor.md).

 For details about _editron_ **configuration** and **interaction** refer to [docs/howto-work-with-editron](./docs/howto-work-with-editron.md).
 What follows is a quick overview:

 Create an instance of editron, passing your json-schema